 There are lots of beaches on the island.
 Some of them have parking that does fill up, so you may consider taking public transportation if you are going to the beach during the busy season.

 I’d definitely recommend staying at least overnight on Martha’s Vineyard to fully explore.
-Popular hotels include:
+You’ll find a selection of vacation rental homes, and popular hotels include:

 In addition to beaches, you’ll also find shops, restaurants, and museums, including the Pilgrim Monument and Provincetown Museum.
 Some of the best beaches in Massachusetts can be found in Provincetown.